theod07/recommend-a-graham/presentation_notes.md

 - ImageNet -- annual challenge to detect/identify objects and classification/localization
 - Training can take months, even on GPU.
 - Fortunately, smart people have done the work for us which allowed me to implement it quickly in Lasagne, which is a python wrapper for the Theano-based model.
+- Neural networks provide an engine for us to featurize our data for us so that we don't have to go through and manually engineer features.
+This is a huge benefit for data of this size!
+- Can use neural network as a black box to generate features!

 VGG-16 Architecture